tryingsomestuff/Minic/README.md

 # Minic
 A simple chess engine to learn and play with.
 Code size shall not go above 2000sloc.
 Minic stands for "Minimal Chess".
 Minic is smaller than tscp but at least as strong.

 ## Strenght
 Quite poor for a chess engine but already way to strong for me !

 ```
 Rank Name                          Elo     +/-   Games   Score   Draws
-   1 fairymax                      104      18    1178   64.5%   21.8%
+   1 minic                         148      48     129   70.2%   39.5%
-   2 Minic 0.5                     -41      16    1178   44.2%   33.0%
+   2 fairymax                       41      51     128   55.9%   28.9%
-   3 tscp181                       -61      18    1178   41.3%   23.3%
+   3 tscp                         -200      61     129   24.0%   20.2%
 ```

 ## How to compile:
 * Linux : use the given build script (or make your own ...)
 * Windows : use the given VS2017 project (or make your own ...)

 ## How to run :
 add the command line option "-xboard" to go to xboard/winboard mode.

 Other available options are :
 * -perft_test : run the inner perft test
 * -eval <"fen"> : static evaluation of the given position
 * -gen <"fen"> : move generation on the given position
 * -perft <"fen"> depth : perft on the given position and depth
 * -analyze <"fen"> depth : analysis on the given position and depth
 * -mateFinder <"fen"> depth : same as analysis but without prunings in search.